scds/intro-twine/introduction.md

 <embed width="100%" height="466" src="assets/docs/twineIntro.pdf" style="border:none;">
 [Download slides here.](assets/docs/twineIntro.pdf)

-TODO: Add more content from the video

 ## History of Interactive Stories

 Interactive stories have been around for a very long time.
 One of the earliest examples found is the *I Ching*, or the *Book of Changes*, an ancient Chinese divination text dating back as far as 1000 BC.
-The text instructs the reader to flip sticks for several rounds, and depending on the layout of the sticks, flip to a certain page in the book.
+The text instructs the reader to flip yarrow stalks for several rounds, and depending on the layout of the sticks, flip to a certain page in the book.

 <img width="40%" alt="A page of the I Ching" src="assets/img/intro1.png">
-A page from the I Ching.
+A page from the *I Ching*.

 *Consider the Consequences*, another interactive story, by Doris Webster is a 1930s rom-com where the reader can achieve 43 different endings depending on the choices they make.
-It's the earliest known book to utilize this writing technique.
+It's one of the earliest known books to utilize this writing technique.

 <img width="30%" alt="cover art of Consider the Consequences" src="assets/img/intro2.png">
 Cover art of *Consider the Consequences*.

-*Kinoautomat* by Radúz Činčera was the first interactive film.
-There would be several points in the film where the film would stop and a moderator appears to take a poll from the audience.
-Once a decision was made, the film would continue with that decision by swapping between the film projectors.
+*Kinoautomat* by Radúz Činčera was one of the first interactive films.
+Throughout the screening, the film would stop with text depicting a choice the central character must make.
+A moderator would then appear to take a poll from the audience.
+Once a decision was made, the film would continue with that decision by swapping between film projectors.

 <img width="30%" alt="cover art of Consider the Consequences" src="assets/img/intro3.png">
 Cover art of *Kinoautomat*.